jweastman/BioRAG-AI-Template/README.md

 information retrieved from a vast knowledge base.
 This approach leverages the strengths of both retrieval and generation, providing more coherent and contextually appropriate outputs.

 ## About this template
 This project shows how to create an application using streamlit which is then hosted on Domino.
-We are using Azure OpenAI's `text-embedding-ada-002` model to create the emebeddings of our documents and
-OpenAI's `gpt-4-32k` model as the base model.
+We are using an Azure OpenAI embedding model to create the emebeddings of our documents and a gpt model (GPT-4, GPT-4o, etc.) as the base model.

 The important files in this template are:
 * .env: Our environment file, a simple text file used to set environment variables.
-* requirements.txt: Requirements file to be used when creating domino
 * utils.py: This file contains utility functions that are used throughout the codebase.
-* agent.py: This file defines a BaseAgent class that initializes a chat model and embeddings using Azure's OpenAI services, configured with environment variables for deployment and API access.
+* base_agent.py: This file defines a BaseAgent class that initializes a chat model and embeddings using Azure's OpenAI services, configured with environment variables for deployment and API access.
-* app.py: Streamlit app code.
+* UseCases.py: The page on the streamlit application for use case management.
+* pages/Chatbot.py: The chatbot interface on the application where users can select their use case and speak with BioRAG.
 * app.sh: The script needed to run the app.

 ## Setup instructions